 4) Spend Time Naming Your Settings

-Fantasy settings come alive when they feature brilliant names.
+Fantasy book settings come alive when they feature brilliant names.
 Calling a forest a Forest isn't enough—fantasy settings are best when thought and care are poured into their names.

 For help with this technique, look no further than J.K.
 Rowling's Harry Potter series.
 Gringotts Bank, Diagon Alley, the Forbidden Forest, Riddle Manor, Hogwarts School of Witchcraft and Wizardry—these are setting names you read once and never forget.